 It’s easy for everyone to feel lost during a change or a crisis.
 This is why it’s important for leadership to be that beacon of light: decisive and courageous.
 The decisiveness in you directs the next steps the organization will take, while courage inspires the people to take those steps.

 Now, this can really be a huge challenge when you’re afraid of change yourself.
 One thing that really helps in dispelling this negative feeling is to rest your perspective on the good of the change.
 When you identify, one by one, the things you’ll enjoy when you accept change, you’ll welcome them, not dread them.
-So take note of some of the rewards of digital transformation below:
+Make a list of the benefits that your changes will bring and the problems they will address.
+Share some of those top benefits with your team so that everyone understands them as well as you do.

-Adept leadership skills also include the ability to draw up a vision and stick to it amid a crisis.
-You must be able to rally your team towards the goal of embracing the digital world regardless of the hurdles along the way.
+Adept leadership through change also includes the ability to draw up a vision and stick to it amid a crisis.
+You must be able to rally your team towards the goal of embracing change regardless of the hurdles along the way.
 How do you keep your eyes on the prize as an organization?
 Observe the following:

 - Set goals as a team.
 Since there’s a crisis, goals would need to be reviewed and changed, as needed.
-Although most businesses transitioned into a work-from-home set-up because of the quarantine, set goals as a team.
+Although many businesses transitioned into a work-from-home set-up because of the quarantine, make an effort to set goals as a team.

-Everyone should pitch in on what they think the organization should gain from digital transformation.
+Everyone should pitch in on how they think the organization should approach its new goals.
 This way, you’ll be able to make your staff own “the dream” from the get-go.
 Take note of this important management style, as this is one of the critical components of strategic leadership.

 - Share the hard questions.
 As you set goals as a group, focus on the following questions:

 - What’s most important in the short-term?
-While you set your eyes on the ultimate prize of being a digital-first team, be realistic and identify priorities at the moment, as you cope with the crisis.
+While you’ve started by setting your eyes on long term growth and transformation, be realistic and identify priorities at the moment, as you cope with the crisis.
 Take note that short-term goals should be aligned to the bigger vision.
 Think of baby steps toward the ultimate goal.

 - How do we measure success?
 Together, come up with key performance indicators (KPIs).
 For instance, in terms of technology training, 100% proficiency in simulations can be a KPI.